 Hilton Honors American Express Surpass® Card*: Best for casual travel

 The Hilton Honors American Express Surpass® Card comes with an annual fee of $95 and some great additional benefits.
-New cardholders: Earn 130,000 Hilton Honors Bonus Points with the Hilton Honors American Express Surpass® Card after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership.
+New cardholders can earn 130,000 Hilton Honors Bonus Points after you spend $2,000 in purchases on the Hilton Honors American Express Surpass Card in the first 3 months of card membership.
+Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $10,000 in purchases on the card in the first 6 months.

 Hilton Honors American Express Aspire Card*: Best for luxury travel